Tools for Inner Peace is a charitable foundation registered in the UK: registered charity number 1169251.

-Support Sulcut, Meeky and Francess to Spread the Light of Yoga
+Support Sulcut, Meeky, Francess and Babardee to Spread the Light of Yoga

-Purpose: We wish to create a scholarship fund to support Sulcut, Meeky and Francess - three Sierra Leonean poets, singers, song-writers whose home has been on the streets over many years - in undertaking an intensive 18-month yoga training.
-They will pay their scholarships forward by teaching yoga to others, helping to heal the scars of trauma in children and vulnerable people in their communities.
+Purpose: We have created a scholarship fund to support Sulcut, Meeky, Babardee and Francess - four Sierra Leonean poets, singers, song-writers and yogis whose home has been on the streets over many years - in undertaking an intensive 18-month yoga training.
+They will pay their scholarships forward by teaching yoga to others, helping to heal the scars of trauma in street children and street youth, including gang members, narcotics addicts and sex workers in their communities.

 Sierra Leone - Yoga to Build a Better World

-The project will impact more than 1,000 children and 300 vulnerable adults during 2022.
-As Sulcut, Meeky and Francess can testify, children in Sierra Leone face severe obstacles to their development.
+The project will impact more than 300 children and 100 vulnerable adults by the end of 2024.
+As Sulcut, Meeky, Babardee and Francess can testify, children in Sierra Leone face severe obstacles to their development.
 Most pressingly, children are at risk of child labour, violence and sexual abuse, child marriage and adolescent pregnancy.
 These risks, combined with systemic poverty, poor health conditions and lack of access to education, endanger all children in the country.

 Michael Samuel Kamara a.k.a.
 Meeky Star

-Always on the edge of survival, Sulcut, Meeky and Francess' sources of income have dried up with the Covid-19 pandemic.
+Always on the edge of survival, Sulcut, Meeky, Babardee and Francess' sources of income have dried up as the Covid-19 pandemic decimated opportunities for spoken word and music performances.
 Yet despite their own severely reduced circumstances, all three continue to volunteer to spread healing and joy through poetry, dance, music - and now yoga - to patients in a psychiatric ward, at a women’s prison, in schools, among orphans and other children in need.

 Scholarships

-We would hope to provide a stipend of £50 per month to Sulcut, Meeky and Francess throughout the 18 months of training.
+We plan to continue to provide a stipend of £50 per month to our trainees for a period of 12 months, plus transport money to get to the street youth yoga classes.
 Our overall goal for the crowdfunding campaign is £2.700.

 If you are feeling particularly generous and we manage to collect more money than needed for these three scholarships, we will distribute the additional funds to others taking part in the training who have financial needs.
 Thank you for helping us sow the seeds of yoga far and wide, to build a better world.